 Let's briefly look at additional details for five of the most common forms of Iowa business: corporations (C corporations), S corporations, LLCs, partnerships, and sole proprietorships.

 Example: For the latest tax year, your S corporation had net income of $200,000.
-The $200,000 in net income will be allocated to you and your fellow shareholders, and you will each pay tax on your own portions on your respective state tax returns.
-Each shareholder’s rate will vary depending on his or her overall taxable income for the year.
+Putting aside potential upcoming state tax reforms, the $200,000 in net income will be allocated to you and your fellow shareholders, and you will each pay tax on your own portions on your respective state tax returns.
+Each shareholder's rate will vary depending on his or her overall taxable income for the year.

 Limited Liability Companies (LLCs).
 Like S corporations, standard LLCs are pass-through entities and are not required to pay income tax to either the federal government or the State of Iowa.
 Instead, income from the business is distributed to the LLC members, and each individual member is subject to federal and state taxes on his or her share of the company's income.

 Example: For the latest tax year, your multi-member LLC, which has the default tax classification of partnership, had net income of $200,000.
-The $200,000 in net income will be divvied up between you and your fellow LLC members, and each member will pay tax on his or her own portion on his or her individual state tax return; each member’s rate will vary depending on his or her overall taxable income for the year.
+Putting aside potential upcoming state tax reforms, the $200,000 in net income will be divvied up between you and your fellow LLC members, and each member will pay tax on his or her own portion on his or her individual state tax return; each member's rate will vary depending on his or her overall taxable income for the year.

 Partnerships.
 Income from partnerships is distributed to the individual partners, and each individual partner is subject to federal and state taxes on his or her share of the partnership's income.